Ervin001/Ervin001/README.md

 - 👋 Hi, I’m @Ervin G
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning JavaScript, and testing.
+- 🌱 I’m currently learning React and Node.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...